Personal Loans to Pay Off Debt

 What is the best loan to pay off debt?

 Personal loans or debt consolidation loans are some of the best loans to use for paying off debt.
-Personal loans and debt consolidation loans are almost the same thing.
+Personal loans and debt consolidation loans are almost the same things.
 However, lenders that specifically offer debt consolidation loans may be more likely to offer direct payment to creditors.
 Acorn Finance has lending partners that can provide personal loans for debt consolidation.

 What happens if you can’t pay a personal loan?